HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 5.md

 	 You recognize that many of the buildings in the desert town are single-story and built of sandstone and mud with either flat or gently sloping roofs.
 Some of these homes have rooftop gardens brimming with a panoply of Berries, while a number of these homes are highlighted with unique patterns such as dots, flowers, lines, squiggles, and zig-zags of varying vibrant colours.
 	 A few of the buildings in particular are noticeably different in this low-rise town, those of which include—the bright orange roof of a Pokemon Center, the deep blue of a Poke Mart, the large two-story sandstone building with gargoyles out front, and the most eye-catching structure being a massive statue of a lindwyrm Pokemon that towers over the rest of the buildings in the small town.
 - Anca Ruins:
 	- Stepping over and past the caution tape, you make your way inside the entrance of the cavern and into where the Anca Ruins undoubtedly are.
 You walk into a dimly lit cavern that opens up near the far end.
-At the back of the cavern is a
+At the back of the cavern is the remains of what looks to be the entrance to some caved-in ruins.
+There are intricate details that two of you cannot make out—Al recognizes it as Ancient Language.
+	 In front of the ruins, you see
 - Infernagon Statue:
 	- Walking up the statue, you stand in awe of the  are aware of the fact that the Pokémon that it depicts takes on the shape of a lindwyrm
 - Inferno Mines: